 No. You may feel sensitivity, but not pain.
 Even if the decay/fracture is deep and you say to your dentist that you feel pain, your tooth will be anesthetized with an injection and hence there will be no pain further.

 It depends on the type and amount of filling material needed as well as the expertise of your dentist.
-It usually ranges from a few hundreds of Rupees to a few thousands and an estimate cost can be said only after the dentist examines your tooth.
+It usually ranges from a few hundred Rupees to a few thousand and an estimated cost can be said only after the dentist examines your tooth.

 Fillings can last a few years and even up to a lifetime, depending on the material used and how well you care them .
 The life of your filling decreases with biting hard objects.

 If a tooth-coloured material is used by an experienced dentist, no one will even know the difference between the natural part of your tooth and filling.